-First Scripture, in the form of the Jesus Film, fuels hunger for the Word of Life.
+First Scripture, in the form of the “JESUS” film, fuels hunger for the Word of Life.

-The “JESUS” Film encompasses 70% of the Gospel of Luke and has been translated into over 1600 languages.
-When Seed Company partners with Jesus Film on a project, we begin with the translation of Luke, leading to an easy transition into the “JESUS” film script.
+The “JESUS” film encompasses 70% of the Gospel of Luke and has been translated into over 2,000 languages.
+When Seed Company partners with the Jesus Film Project, we begin with the translation of Luke, which naturally leads into the “JESUS” film script.

-In 2005, for the first time ever, the Gamo people heard the story of Christ in the Gamo language through the Jesus Film.
+In 2005, for the first time ever, the Gamo people of the Ethiopian highlands heard the story of Christ in their language through the “JESUS” film.
+Watch their reaction:

-First Scripture in the form of the “JESUS” Film, fueled the Gamo people’s hunger for the Word of Life, and the work of Bible translation accelerated for this unreached people group.
+First Scripture, in the form of the “JESUS” Film, fueled the Gamo people’s hunger for the Word of Life and accelerated the work of Bible translation for this unreached people group.

 “We do not need an interpreter when Scripture is translated into our language.
 God’s Word flows within us like water flows through canals.”

 One Woman’s Reaction After Hearing God’s Word for the First Time in Her Language

 The Gamo language was part of what is commonly called a cluster project, with translation going on simultaneously in three languages from that region.
 The others were the Dawro and the Gofa.
 Since people have received print and audio versions of the New Testament, wonderful things have happened!

 In one Dawro village, a widow named Somane lives with her three children.
 When evangelists from a local church visited with her, she gave them water to drink.
 Then the evangelists read to her from John chapter 4, in which Jesus talks with a Samaritan woman drawing water from a well.